Murder of George Campbell

 During the investigation, six local men were arrested, including Thomas Coyle, who was George's farmhand.
 Doubt about Phoebe's innocence arose rapidly as she was seen talking with Coyle; she also seemed to have done nothing to help save her husband as he was being murdered and seemed very unemotional following George's funeral.
-A coroner's autopsy showed that George was murdered by Phoebe and Coyle.
+A coroner's autopsy concluded that George was murdered by Phoebe and Coyle.
 "I don't care.
 I'm innocent and I don't care", Phoebe stated.
 She then accused Coyle of the murder, then quickly changed her mind and accused her cousin.

 Phoebe's murder trial began on 1 April 1872, with much public interest.
 Phoebe accused George of having an affair with her cousin's wife.
 During the trial, the crown prosecutor produced a letter which stated, "I never shall say you done any such thing again—if I have to die for it."
 When asked why she changed her testimony, she claimed the ghost of her late husband visited her and declared her and Coyle innocent.
 The crown prosecutor responded, "You can hardly expect anyone to believe such nonsense!"

 After the trial, the jury took just one hour to reach a guilty verdict.
 Phoebe then sobbed as the judge sentenced her to hanging.
 She later confessed that she and Coyle murdered George so they could marry.
 Coyle went to trial for his crime but was acquitted.
 He later moved to England.

-She was hanged on 20 June at the age of 25 and was again said to be emotionless as she was about to be hanged, holding a lace handkerchief in her hand until after she died.
+She was hanged on 20 June 1872 at the age of 25 and was again said to be emotionless as she was about to be hanged, holding a lace handkerchief in her hand until after she died.

 The story received so much public attention that postcards depicting the crime were made, which were bought by many.